 4. Search Results Pages

-Make them aesthetic and relevant
+Make them aesthetic and relevant.

 The displayed results page for a search query should be easily discernible and must offer efficient navigation to browse and locate products.
+It is the most important part of the Search UX.

 The results page should not only have a clean and intuitive UI but also should be relevant.

-Provide related product suggestions alongside to promote cross-selling.
+Provide related product suggestions alongside promoting cross-selling.

 Avoid zero results page at any cost.
 Redirect the shopper to a relevant category/subcategory or recommended products.